kchardon/YPPOG_project_M1/README.md

 There are two main functions :
 * **cleanLeagueTarget(data : pd.DataFrame)** :  The function is available in *leagueTargetCleaner.py* and is used to clean the data collected in a form from various participants.
 The data passed to the function is a pandas dataframe containing data collected from the form.
 It returns a dataframe with the target variables and the game name.
 * **getLeagueData(targets : pd.DataFrame)** : The function is available in *leagueGetDataMultiplePlayers.py* and is used to collect and clean game data.
 The data passed to the function is a pandas dataframe containing the target data (from the previous function).
 It returns a dataframe with the feature data.

+Some examples are available in each game folder in *getDataLeague.ipynb*.